The Many-Worlds Calculus: Induced Equations

-This is simply proven by induction over $f$.
-All the generator cases (including Cup and Cap) follow directly from the equations given in \cref{fig:eq_incomplete} an \cref{lem:induced_nat} together with the properties of a compact close category.
+where $f\backslash u : \parallel^n (A_i:w_i\backslash u) \to \parallel^m (B_j:v_j\backslash u)$ is equal to $f$ where every worlds label $w$ has been replaced by $w\backslash u$, and similarly for $f \cap w$. \end{cor} \begin{proof} This is proven by induction over $f$.
+All the generator cases (including Cup and Cap) follow directly from the equations given in Figure~\ref{fig:eq_incomplete} and Lemma~\ref{lem:induced_nat} together with the properties of a compact close category. \end{proof}